-A value of REQUEST_DECLINED, REQUESTED_TCLAS_NOT_SUPPORTED_BY_AP, REJECTED_WITH_SUGGESTED_CHANGES or INSUFFICIENT_TCLAS_PROCESSING_RESOURCES shall be set in the corresponding SCS Status field of the SCS status duple in the SCS Response frame when an EHT AP denies the SCS request for the requested SCSID.
+A value of REQUEST_DECLINED, REQUESTED_TCLAS_NOT_SUPPORTED_BY_AP, REJECTED_WITH_SUGGESTED_CHANGES, INSUFFICIENT_TCLAS_PROCESSING_RESOURCES or DENIED_UL_TCLAS_REQUIRED shall be set in the corresponding SCS Status field of the SCS status duple in the SCS Response frame when an EHT AP denies the SCS request for the requested SCSID.

 If the SCS Request frame with an SCS Description element containing a QoS Characteristics element is rejected by an EHT AP by setting the Status field value to REJECTED_WITH_SUGGESTED_CHANGES, the AP shall include an SCS Descriptor element containing a QoS Characteristics element in the SCS Response frame signaling the suggested QoS characteristics parameters for this SCS stream.
+An AP shall include an SCS Descriptor element containing a QoS Characteristics element in an SCS Response frame with the Status field value set to REJECTED_WITH_SUGGESTED_CHANGES only if the SCS Descriptor element in the corresponding SCS Request frame contained a QoS Characteristics element.

+When an EHT AP that has the dot11SCSBidirectionalTCLASWithCounterProposalImplemented set to true denies an SCS request received from an EHT non-AP STA that has set the SCS Bidirectional TCLAS With Counter Proposal Support subfield to 1 in the Extended MLD Capabilities And Operations subfield of the Basic Multi-Link element that it transmits, the EHT AP may set the corresponding SCS Status field of the SCS status duple in the SCS Response frame to DENIED_UL_TCLAS_REQUIRED or REJECTED_WITH_SUGGESTED_TCLAS_CHANGES_POLICY_CONFLICT.

+If an SCS Request frame with an SCS Description element containing a QoS Characteristics element is rejected by an EHT AP by setting the Status field value to REJECTED_WITH_SUGGESTED_TCLAS_CHANGES_POLICY_CONFLICT, the AP shall include an SCS Descriptor element in the SCS Response frame containing TCLAS element(s) and an optionally a TCLAS Processing element to signal suggested traffic classifier parameters allowed per policy and may optionally include an Intra-Access Category Priority element and/or a QoS Characteristics element in the same SCS Descriptor element to signal suggested User Priority and/or QoS characteristics parameters allowed per policy for the traffic classifier parameters indicated by TCLAS element(s) and any TCLAS Processing element.

+NOTE - If an SCS request is rejected by an EHT AP by setting the Status field value to DENIED_UL_TCLAS_REQUIRED, the non-AP MLD can send the SCS request again to the AP with TCLAS information included for the intended UL flow.

-An AP shall include an SCS Descriptor element containing a QoS Characteristics element in an SCS Response frame with the Status field value set to REJECTED_WITH_SUGGESTED_CHANGES only if the SCS Descriptor element in the corresponding SCS Request frame contained a QoS Characteristics element.The SCS Descriptor element that is included in an SCS Response frame shall not contain any Intra-Access Category Priority element, TCLAS Elements field or TCLAS Processing Element field.
-The Request Type field value in the corresponding SCS Descriptor element is reserved.
-The following fields in the QoS Characteristics element included in the corresponding SCS Descriptor element in the SCS Response frame may differ from the corresponding values in the requested SCS stream: Minimum Service Interval, Maximum Service Interval, Service Start Time, and Medium Time.
+The Request Type field value in the SCS Descriptor element contained in an SCS Response frame is reserved.
+The following fields in the QoS Characteristics element included in the corresponding SCS Descriptor element in the SCS Response frame may differ from the corresponding values in the requested SCS stream: Minimum Service Interval, Maximum Service Interval, Service Start Time, Medium Time, and User Priority.

 Annex C